erlhuang/foodconsensus-backend/README.md

 # GET /motionchoices

-WIP!!!
+Displays all motion choices.

+# GET /motionchoices/{motionId}
-Displays motion choices in accordance to the specific motion and whether the user is invited to the motion.
-Currently hardcoded to a specific user as authentication is not implemented yet.
+Displays motion choices in accordance to the specified motion and whether the logged in user is invited to the motion.

 # POST /motionchoices
 Adds a motion choice to the database.
 A Motion choice is a specific option that will be displayed for a corresponding motion.
 The necessary information for the body are the corresponding IDs for the corresponding motion and choice entries in the database.
 An example JSON object is as follows: